Tintagel Christmas 2002

 William came from St Blazey and was a Schoolteacher at Biscovey.
 He

 Married Elizabeth WELLINGTON at St Blazey.
 She was b St Austell.
-They

 came to Sth Australia on the China in 1847.